marcusbianchi/recipeservice/README.md

   - String (Up to 50 chars)
   - Mandatory
 - inputProducts: Array of the Input Products.
-  - Product Object
+  - List of Product Objects
   - Ignored on Create, mandatory on the other methods
 - outputProducts: Array of the Output Products.
-  - Product Object
+  - List of Product Objects
   - Ignored on Create, mandatory on the other methods
 - phaseParameters: Parameters of the phase.
-  - Parameter Object
+  -List of Parameter Objects
-  - Ignored on Create, mandatory on the other methods
+  - Ignored on Create, mandatory on the other methods,
+- predecessorPhaseId: Id of the previous phase
+  - Integer
+  - Optional
+- sucessorPhasesIds: Id of the phases to be called.
+  - Array Integer
+  - Optional

 ### JSON Example:
 ```json